Weight Loss

 Many prescription weight loss drugs are only U.S. Food and Drug Administration (FDA) approved for people with specific body mass indexes (BMIs) or a specific BMI and one or more weight-related health conditions.
 BMI is a way to measure body fat by dividing your weight by the square of your height.

-High BMIs indicate high body fat and the potential for weight-related health conditions, like type 2 diabetes, heart disease, and high blood pressure.
+High BMIs indicate high body fat and the potential for weight-related health conditions, like type 2 diabetes, heart disease, high cholesterol, and high blood pressure.

 BMIs that qualify for most prescription weight loss medications are outlined in the following table.